NELSON'S PLACE

 ~~~~~~~~~~

-For those that only want my airport pick-up service.
-The service is at any time (even late-night) and it includes a safe, private and professional service with a corteous driver that speaks basic English.
-It also includes a 2 hour wait in case of delays and an additional currency exchange service (if needed) in the comfort of your private car.
+For those that only want my airport pick-up service to your hotel.
+The service includes a safe, private and professional service with a courteous driver that speaks basic English.

 CLEANLINESS: You will find much of the city (not all of course) to be littered by first-world standards.
-In many areas (such as a side street near my place), the government placed the area trash containers, where people and stores pile their trash bags in the street during the day and overload the trash containers, but trash collection is late at night, so bums tear the trashbags looking for scraps, and make a mess that's there throughout the day.
+In many areas (such as a side street behind my place), the government established the trash collection street for the neighborhood, so it gets messy between dump time and pick-up time.

 SAFETY: Most of Venezuela is perfectly safe for the street-smart and those that don't stand out.
-Venezuelans come in all skin-tones thanks to indigenous mixing, african slave past, and immigration from Europe and the Middle East, etc. so blending in is not hard.
-If you look mediterranean white (Italian, Spanish, Greek, Portuguese), you're already a white Venezuelan.
-If you look nordic white (German, Dutch, Danish), after tanning a bit, you may also be seen as a white Venezuelan.
-Thousands of lawyers, executives, business owners, office workers, employees, and everyone else, of all skin tones, that work in the thousands of businesses and offices along the Sabana Grande boulevard, walk the streets everyday and with no problems.
-The biggest safety problem for tourists is PICK-POCKETS in the subway/metro system.
+Venezuelans come in all skin-tones thanks to immigration from Europe, the Middle East, and lately China, so blending in is not hard.
+If you look Mediterranean white (Italian, Spanish, Greek, Portuguese), you're already a white Venezuelan.
+If you look nordic white (German, Dutch, Danish), after tanning a bit, you will look like an upper-class Venezuelan.
+Hundreds of lawyers, executives, business owners, office workers, employees, and everyone else, of all skin tones, that work in the thousands of businesses and offices along the Sabana Grande boulevard, walk the streets everyday and with no problems.
+The biggest safety problem for tourists is pick-pockets in the subway/metro system.
 They are very fast, opening even zipped pockets.
 They come in with you when the crowd boards the train, bumping against you and taking whatever is in your pocket without you noticing it.
 I was a victim of this in Mexico City once.
 Just watch out for them, and you'll be fine.

-I answer my emails.
+I normally answer my emails (give me time).
 Email is the only sure way to reach me and to ask me for availability.
-Since I am very busy throughout the day, I can't guarantee that I will answer calls.
+Since I am very busy throughout the day, I cannot answer calls, that's why my phone is not listed.
 Please send me an email.